Infinite Neural Network Quantum States: Entanglement and Training Dynamics

 Since we are using a complex-valued neural network to represent quantum wavefunctions, we also see the appearance of $\Phi(x,x')$, which we call the \emph{Hermitian neural tangent kernel} (HNTK), since it is Hermitian, $\Phi^*(x,x') = \Phi(x',x)$.
 Putting the wavefunction and its conjugate on equal footing, we write

 and for simplicity re-express it as

 a matrix ODE where $\Omega(x,x')$ is the block matrix in Eq.~\ref{eq:mastermatrix}.

 We call $\Omega(x,x')$ the \emph{quantum state neural tangent kernel} (QS-NTK), as it determines the gradient descent dynamics of NNQS, and more generally of complex functions.
 In general, it depends on parameters $\theta_i$ and the initialization of $\psi(x)$, though we will see in appropriate limits that the QS-NTK is deterministic and frozen during training.
+See also \cite{liu2021representation}, which utilizes a quantum NTK in the context of variational quantum circuits, and appeared while we were finishing this work.

 In practice, instead of representing the wavefunction as one complex output from the neural network, it is also common to have the neural network output the real and imaginary part of the wavefunction.
 In this case, we have the real imaginary NNQS representation $\Psi_{RI} := (\psi_1, \psi_2)$ such that